Aiven-Open/klaw-docs/docs/Concepts/workflows.md

 ## Subscription owner

-In Klaw, subscriptions (ACLs) are defined to secure Kafka topics.
+In Klaw, subscriptions (ACLs) are defined to secure Apache Kafka topics.
 Each team that wants to produce or consume from a topic becomes the subscription owner.
 Teams can submit subscription requests for a specific topic (either as a producer or consumer), which are then